"A bully, thought Susan. A very small, very weak, very

 - Sheldon Cooper from The Big Bang Theory is really bad with this.
 He made his roommate sign an agreement dictating at what time he could go to the bathroom and that's on the more REASONABLE side of things he's done.

-- Dennis DeYoung, former lead singer of the American rock band Styx.
+- Dennis DeYoung, former keyboardist of the American rock band Styx, because musicals aren't for rock stars.

 - Axl Rose.
 Offend him in the slightest and you'll end up without a job.